quii/learn-go-with-tests/concurrency.md

   that check websites.
 - *channels*, to help organize and control the communication between the different processes, allowing us to avoid a *race condition* bug.
+- *the race detector* which helped us debug problems with concurrent code

 ### Make it fast